dssg/mlforpublicpolicylab/README.md

 **Phone, Laptop, and Device Policy**
-Because much of the work in this course involves group discussions and responding thoughtfully to your colleagues’ progress reports, mobile devices (including laptops, smartphones, tablets, blackberries, palm pilots, apple newton, and tamagotchi) are not permitted for use during the class.
+Because much of the work in this course involves group discussions and responding thoughtfully to your colleagues’ progress reports, mobile devices are not permitted for use during the class.
 If you have a disability or other reason that necessitates the use of a mobile device, please speak to one of the instructors or teaching assistants.

 ## Applied ML Project

-Beginning in the second week of class, groups of 4 or 5 students will work together on a machine learning project throughout the semester with one of several real-world public policy problems.
+Beginning in the second week of class, groups of 4 students will work together on a machine learning project throughout the semester with one of several real-world public policy problems.
 Each week, every group will be expected to provide an update on their current status.
 In